Chair Gregory Keller, Dorothy Boorse, Craig Story, Justin Topp, Yuanming Zheng. Part-time: Donna Seibert.

 A summer Marine Biology Institute (offered in even-numbered years) and regular course offerings during the school year utilize diverse aquatic environments on or near the campus.
 See course descriptions.

 Gordon belongs to the regional Marine Studies Consortium.
 Students may take courses through the Consortium, with an additional fee.
 These courses include Introduction to Marine Mammals, Coastal Zone Management, Biology of Fishes, Water Resources Planning and Management and others.
 Courses are held at other New England sites.
 Arrangements made through Biology Department Chair.
 Additional Information at www1.assumption.edu/msc/courses.html.

 Honors in Biology

-Completed research must be presented in the biology senior seminar class or in a scheduled seminar open to the public, and defended orally with the honors thesis committee.
-Once the committee approves the thesis, four bound copies of the final thesis must be produced, each with a cover page followed by a signed signature page following the format of “The Guidelines for Honors Theses within the Department of Biology, Gordon College.”
+Completed research must be presented in the biology senior seminar class or in a scheduled seminar open to the public, and defended orally with the Honors Thesis Committee prior to exam week.
+Once the committee approves the thesis, four bound copies of the final thesis must be produced by the candidate, each with a cover page followed by a signed signature page following the format of “The Guidelines for Honors Theses within the Department of Biology, Gordon College.”
 Once bound, the thesis will be distributed to the candidate, the advisor, the Department of Biology and the Jenks Library.